Aljonex/Dendron/notes/Training.Git.md

 #### Cherry picking
 `git cherry-pick` command can take the change from a single commit and try and re-introduce it to whatever branch you're currently working on.
 Simply `git cherry-pick codeOfCommit` where the code is like the above (i.e. *2dd380fdb*).

+#### Git renaming commits of whole branch
+To amend last commit `git commit --amend`.
+To rewrite a range of commits, it is also easy using the `filter-branch` command:

+`git filter-branch --msg-filter 'printf "THE_PREFIX " && cat' {firstCommit}..HEAD(or{CommitToGetTo})`

+This doesn't overwrite any timestamps or anything and just appends that message.
+For example: